magdevelopment/DioStageHostSelector/README.md

 # DioStageHostSelector
-Tool for using custom stage host in projects with **Dio** with Proxy Using Hive as persitent storage
+DevTool for define custom stage host url and/or Proxy address in projects with **Dio** Using [shared_preferences](https://pub.dev/packages/shared_preferences) as persitent storage

 ![Indicator](/img/indicator_view.png)